 - At this point, you can push the pressure valve to Venting for quick release, or, let it release pressure naturally-which means do nothing at this time.
 It will take about 12 minutes for the pressure to release naturally and the pin will drop letting you know you can open the lid.
 Quick release will only take a minute to release.
 If you have very large chicken thighs, the natural release is a good idea but I didn't notice much difference.
 The thighs were tender with both methods.

-- Spoon the teriyaki chicken thighs and sauce over rice.
+- Arrange the teriyaki chicken thighs on rice and spoon the sauce over rice.
 Garnish with green onions, if desired.